reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

   for a given job' neighbourhood.
 It has the following mandatory parameters:
   - `options`: options to relax objective: - `jobRadius`: a radius of neighbourhood, minimum is 1 - `threshold`: a minimum shared jobs to count - `distance`: a minimum relative distance between counts when comparing different solutions.
     This objective is supposed to be on the same level within cost ones.
+- `minimize-tour-size-violation`: penalizes solutions where routes have fewer activities than the `min_tour_size` limit defined on vehicles.
+Empty routes (with zero activities) are not penalized.
+This objective should be used when vehicles have `min_tour_size` limits defined in their `limits` property.

 ### Work balance objectives